ac427/warewulf_stateless/README.md

 Current testing status:

-1. tested to step 7
+1. tested to step 8
-2. step 8 ganglia configuration is in progress
-3. but you can use pdtop, and use D3 library to visulaize cluster utilization, so ganglia is not needed...
+2. ganglia configuration is in progress, but you can use pdtop, and use D3 library to visulaize cluster utilization, so ganglia is not needed...

 D3 bar chart: http://bl.ocks.org/mbostock/3885304

 TODO:

-1. mount a local /tmp or /scratch disk on compute nodes
-2. seperate NFS server from provision node
+1. seperate NFS server from provision node
 2. tune up NFS performance
-2. enable slurm account and configure slurm resource limits
+3. enable slurm account and configure slurm resource limits
-3. enable Berkeley checkpoint/restart in slurm
+4. enable Berkeley checkpoint/restart in slurm
-4. install TACC Xalt
+5. install TACC Xalt

 NOTE:
 warewulf 3.6 has a bug in wwsh and wwvnfs script, which will cause errors like this: